deep-deep-learning/bayesian-tensor-rank-determination/README.md

 ## Run the tensorized model

-The appropriate scripts are all located in the folder `bench`.
+The appropriate scripts are all located in the directory `bench`.
 Assuming you have set up a conda environment using the pip install above, you should be able to run the scripts in `bench` from the root directory.

 Most script names are self-explanatory.